Silver Springs State Park, FloridaNational Parks & Nature

 Sample 2-Day Itinerary

-Day 1: Springs & River Exploration
+Day 1: Springs and River Exploration

 Build your trip